neonkore/Nunicode/README.md

 ## WHATS THIS

-This is Unicode (6.3.0) library.
+This is i18n library implementing Unicode 6.3.0.

 What it can do:

 * Decode UTF strings into Unicode characters
 * Encode Unicode characters into UTF string
-* UTF strings encoding validation
+* Collate UTF strings (full unicode collation, "Maße" == "Masse")
-* Collate UTF strings (Latin, Cyrillic scripts)
+* Correctly casemap Unicode characters ("Maße" -> "MASSE")

-* Case map Unicode characters
+Unicode is not only character set, but also specification of different script rules. nunicode is trying to follow the spec with reasonable constraints to produce small and fast Unicode implementation.

-What it *CAN'T* do:
+What it *DON'T* do:

 * UCA
 * Unicode normal forms